olawalemayor/job-service/README.md

 ## ⭐ Notes

-This project is part of my journey toward building scalable systems and transitioning into platform engineering, with a focus on reliability, deployment, and system design.
+This project is part of my transition into platform engineering, focusing on building scalable systems and improving deployment workflows using modern tools like Docker, Kubernetes, and CI/CD pipelines.